Research output per year

 BSc (Plym.), MSc (UCL), PhD (UCL)

-By training I am an Evolutionary Anthropologist, interested in understanding human behaviour and adaptation from an evolutionary perspective.
+By training I am an Evolutionary Anthropologist, interested in understanding human behaviour from an evolutionary perspective.
 I completed a PhD at UCL (awarded June 2017) exploring cooperation among the Agta, a population of Filipino hunter-gatherers.
-This involved ten months of fieldwork in remote forests where I conducted behavioural experiments to explore how much individuals cooperated, who they cooperated with, and why.
-I am also interested in the ontogenetic roots of cooperation, the evolution of storytelling, and wider links between cooperation, life history theory and cultural evolution.
+My evolutionary research interests also include the ontogenetic roots of cooperation, the evolution of storytelling, and wider links between cooperation, life history theory and cultural evolution.

 Research output: Contribution to journal › Article (Academic Journal) › peer-review